Search

 A head start in your medical career!

+The normative study period of our medicine programme is six years.
 Throughout the six-year curriculum, training in bioethics, communication skills and professionalism are offered.
 These are all important attributes of CUHK graduates before they are ready to serve the community as junior doctors.

 Year1